Every Pixar Movie, Ranked From Worst To Best

 9. Finding Nemo

 Just start crying at the beginning and don't quit until the movie is over.
 Finding Nemo is the movie that showed us what an emotional punch Pixar was capable of delivering, and they've rarely done it better since.
 A character is faced with the loss of his child, the most terrible thing a father could endure, and he goes to the ends of his earth to get him back.
-It's an adventure but it's also a quest worthy of Joseph Campbell.
+It's an adventure and a quest worthy of Joseph Campbell.
 Seeing the father and son reunited in the end is one of Pixar's great emotional rollercoasters.

 8. Toy Story 2

 The middle child of the Toy Story franchise.
 Toy Story 2 doesn't have the benefit of being the surprising first installment or the emotionally cathartic end to the trilogy.
 Still, it's a significant step forward for the franchise, and it worked as proof that Pixar could do sequels right.
-Everything from the animation to the story are taken to the next level.
+Everything from the animation to the story is taken to the next level.
 Also, we got introduced to Jessie (Joan Cusack), and her story, a much darker view of what it means to be a toy, is the main reason the movie is so good.

 7. Coco